gizak/termui/README.md

 `termui` is a cross-platform, easy-to-compile, and fully-customizable terminal dashboard built on top of [termbox-go](https://github.com/nsf/termbox-go).
 It is inspired by [blessed-contrib](https://github.com/yaronn/blessed-contrib) and written purely in Go.

+**termui is currently undergoing some API changes so make sure to check the changelog when upgrading**

 ## Installation

 It's recommended to install from the master branch: